 Valerie was born in Odessa, Ukraine, and immigrated to the United States in 1994.
 She received her Master’s degree in Mathematics from Odessa State University of Education and trained in not-for-profit accounting at New York University.

-In her role as Loan Officer, Anna works directly with HFLS applicants and borrowers through all stages of the loan process, from loan interviews to check processing.
-Anna is also the HFLS IT Coordinator, handling computer, loan database, and organization network support.
+Anna works directly with HFLS applicants and borrowers through all stages of the loan process, from loan interviews to check processing.
+She is also the HFLS IT Coordinator, handling computer, loan database, and organization network support.

 Anna graduated from Peter the Great St. Petersburg Polytechnic University in Russia with a major in Mechanical Engineering.
 She worked as a leading engineer in the research department at a factory in Russia before immigrating to the US.

 Larisa joined the HFLS staff in 2006.
-As a Loan Officer, she works directly with loan applicants and borrowers and is responsible for loan interviews and all aspects of loan application processing.
-She also works with the Microenterprise Program Director as the lead Loan Officer for HFLS Microenterprise Loans.
+She works directly with loan applicants and borrowers and is responsible for loan interviews and all aspects of loan application processing.
+Larisa also works with the Microenterprise Program Director as the lead Loan Officer for HFLS Microenterprise Loans.

 Prior to joining HFLS, Larisa was a case manager in the English for Speakers of Other Languages (ESOL) department at Edith and Carl Marks Jewish Community House of Bensonhurst.